cncf/wg-serverless/workflow/spec/spec.md

     },
     "data": {
       "type": ["string", "object"],
-      "description": "JSONPath expression which selects parts of the states data output to become the data of the produced event"
+      "description": "JSONPath expression which selects parts of the tasks data output to become the data of the produced event"
     }
   },
   "required": [